Wildlife friendly garden tips

 That includes bacteria, algae, microscopic insects you can’t see as well as the ones you can, such as beetles, ants and mites.
 There are funghi, microbes, nematodes and more.
 They all need feeding, which is why adding garden compost, mulches and manure improves your soil.

 They also all have their own inter-related structure.
 Digging breaks this up and can damage many of these.
 The US Department of Agriculture study said that often a farmer’s healthiest soil was to be found by the boundaries where there hadn’t been digging or cultivation.
+You can find out how to adapt no dig/no till to your garden in No Dig For Flower Borders.

 Soil fertility is dropping fast, all over the world.
 This ultimately endangers our food supply every bit as much as the loss of pollinating insects.